-The Board will sponsor an in-service education program for all District staff members to ensure the effective implementation of the Code of Conduct.
-The Superintendent may solicit the recommendations of the District staff, particularly teachers and administrators, regarding in service programs pertaining to the management and discipline of students.
+The superintendent will sponsor an in-service education program for all district staff members to ensure the effective implementation of the code of conduct.
+The superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding in service programs pertaining to the management and discipline of students.